ayushxx7/ayush-mandowara-blog/content/General/01-Things-to-watch-as-Developer.md

 ---

 ### Introduction
-As a software developer, you have a ton of responsibilities.
-Moreover, you have to keep up with new things that keep coming every now and then.
+As a software developer, we have a ton of responsibilities.
+- Finish your tasks on time
+- Maintain a strict routine
+- Never extend your deadlines
+- Always be cheerful, no matter how much pressure you feel on yourself.
+Afterall, the work can be done by anyone, what matters is your behavior/attitude towards your work and coworkers.
+- Stay up to date with the latest and greatest
+- Keep building side projects or you will loose that edge
+- Just keep grinding, day-in, day-out.

 In this rush, we sometimes forget some of the core principles and reasons why we ended up choosing this field of work in the first place.

 To that end, I am listing below a variety of videos that you should watch, to be develop better software, employ better coding practices, and be a good engineer in general.

 #### List of Videos